evildmp/vurt/articles/twelve-rules.rst

 6: Tell stories
 =====================

-One of the things that human beings do best is to make wholes out of the parts.
+One of the things that human beings do best is to :ref:`make wholes out of parts <parts-not-wholes>`.
 Another is to **make sense of things through stories**.

 ..  sidebar::